 - Minority students are encouraged to apply

-- We are unable to take foreign students without the proper visa
+- We are unable to take foreign students at this time

 What to know about the Cancer Research Summer Fellowship:

 - CU Cancer Center Fellows work full-time for ten weeks during the summer from June 1 - August 6.